kleung-lab/SILAC-analysis/README.md

 - "center” - T/F normalize to mean, typically T
 - “sd” - T/F normalize to sd, typically F
 - "peptides”  - minimum number of well quantified peptides (calculated by dotp) needed to be used to calculate the protein log2 ratio, 2 + for tryptic fraction, 1 + for PNGase

+Output Plots
+1. log2dist - distribution of heavy and light peptides in each experiment.
+2. HLpro - correlations of protein ratios between experiments
+3. HLpep - correlations of peptide ratios between experiments
+4. Volplot - Volcano plot with default significance threshold of P<0.05

 ```